tembo-io/website/docs/tembo-stacks/enterprise-llm.md

 ### Manually trigger embedding generation

-We can manually trigger the update, or wait for the cron job to do it
+We can manually trigger the update, or wait for the cron job to do it.

 ```sql
 -- manually trigger the refresh